An

 From the first law we get

 Process CA The process CA takes place at constant pressure.
-The work done on the gas will be Change in internal energy of the gas will be
+The work done on the gas will be

 From the first law we calculate the heat absorbed by the gas during this process.
 We find